Hodge-Tate decomposition for non-smooth spaces: Eh-topology

-Conversely, assume $f$ is finite such that its restriction on affinoid domains are universal homeomorphic for the underlying schemes.
+Conversely, assume $f$ satisfies the two conditions as in the statement.
+We first notice that both items in the statement are invariant under any base change of rigid soaces.
 We let $V=\Spa(A)$ and $f^{-1}(V)=\Spa(B)$ be two open affinoid open subsets of $Y$ and $X$ separately.
-We note that since $f$ is finite, for a morphism of affinoid rigid spaces $\Spa(C)\ra \Spa(A)$, the base change $\Spa(C)\times_{\Spa(A)}\Spa(B)$ is exactly $\Spa(B\otimes_A C)$ (\cite{Hu96}, 1.4.2).
-So both of the two conditions above are base change invariant, and it suffices to show that $f$ is a homeomorphism between two rigid spaces.
-And since $f$ is both closed and continuous, it suffices to show the bijectivity of the morphism $f$.
+Note that since $f$ is finite, for a morphism of affinoid rigid spaces $\Spa(C)\ra \Spa(A)$, the base change $\Spa(C)\times_{\Spa(A)}\Spa(B)$ is exactly $\Spa(B\otimes_A C)$ (\cite[1.4.2]{Hu96}).
+In particular, we see $\Spa(C)\times_{\Spa(A)}\Spa(B)\ra \Spa(C)$ is a finite morphism of rigid spaces, with the underlying map of schemes being a universal homeomorphism.
+As a consequence, both of the two conditions in the statement above are base change invariant, and to show $f:X\ra Y$ is a universal homeomorphism of rigid spaces, it suffices to show that $f$ itself is a homeomorphism.
+Moreover, by the finiteness, as the map $f$ is both closed and continuous, we are only left to show the bijectivity of $f$, as a map of rigid spaces.